Part 3: Methodologies and Analytical Tools for Low-carbon City Planning

 This piece was written in collaboration with Cui Xueqin, Fu Sha, and Zou Ji.

 In 2009, China’s Twelfth Five-Year Plan set a goal to cut the country’s carbon intensity by 17 percent by 2015.
 Responsibility for achieving portions of this target has been allocated to provinces and cities.
 This three-part series explores the vital role of China’s municipalities in reaching the national carbon intensity goal.
 Part 1 presented low-carbon city targets and plans developed to date.
-Part 2 explores some challenges related to designing city-level low-carbon plans and mechanisms to track progress towards them.
-Part 3 will present some possible solutions to these challenges.
+Part 2 explored some challenges related to designing city-level low-carbon plans and mechanisms to track progress towards them.
+Part 3 presents different tools to address these challenges.

 The Program of Energy and Climate Economics (PECE) at Renmin University of China has developed a toolkit for low carbon city planning based on its experience working at the city level.
 These analytical tools have been employed in the Asian Development Bank Qingdao Low Carbon City Project (mentioned in part 2 of this series), and are described below.